2022 Updated Checklists

 Joining the co-op does not obligate members to purchase solar.
 Instead, members will have the option to individually purchase panels and electric vehicle chargers based on the installer’s group rate.

 After a competitive bidding process facilitated by SUN, co-op members will select a single solar company to complete the installations.
 SUN provides guidance on the process but remains vendor neutral, empowering the co-op members to decide.

-Learn more about the co-op and register for a webinar here.
+Learn more about the co-op and join here.

 User Guide for Potable Rainwater Harvesting